TheRealAnonymous008/quartz/content/details/engineering/factories/Quality-Based Manufacturing.md

 * *Internal Quality is inherently tied to External Quality*.
 	* Fewer errors in the plant mean fewer defects that reach the customer.
 	* Lower inspection standards equates to more defects.
-	* An organization that has [[Management and Group Dynamics|fostered]] the right attitudes and tools inside the plant is likely to be able to do the same outside the plant.
+	* An organization that has [[Management|fostered]] the right attitudes and tools inside the plant is likely to be able to do the same outside the plant.

 * **Statistical Quality Control (SQC)** focuses on quality in quantitative terms (i.e., based on compliance with specifications).
 It focuses on manufacturing quality